lord-byront/ML-mexico-city-bikes/README.md

 In this model the accuracy we got wasn't as good as on the 1st model.

+## 3. Bicycle Demand Prediction: Analyzes pickup and drop-off patterns to predict which stations will require the most bikes at certain times of the day.

+# CONCLUSSIONS

 Some of the results may be significant for these use cases:
 Identification of high-demand areas.
 Areas with high concentrations of usage can be identified for the location of new stations or the adjustment of the size of current ones.